-The vast majority of the historical places from the ages of four Empires which ruled the city (Roman, Byzantium, Latin and Ottoman) located in the historic peninsula, which is the center of ancient Istanbul.
-Naturally, there are a lot of hotels and restaurants also exist in there.
+The vast majority of the historical places from the ages of four Empires which ruled the city (Roman, Byzantium, Latin, and Ottoman) are located in the historic peninsula, which is the center of ancient Istanbul.
+Naturally, there are a lot of hotels and restaurants also exist there.
 Main sights include:

 1.1.
 Hagia Sophia

 Hagia Sophia is a former Christian patriarchal basilica (church), later an imperial mosque, and now a museum (Ayasofya Müzesi in Turkish).
 From the date of its construction in 537, it was used as a church for 916 years but, following the conquest of Istanbul by Fatih Sultan Mehmed in 1453, it was converted into a mosque.
 Then it was converted into a museum in 1935.
 As of 2021, it’s a mosque again.